You can call our Sales Team at 512-410-0303 and they can take your order over the phone.

 The top and bottom of my case don’t line up, why?

-Some cases expand in width on the bottom section when first used so that the lid doesn’t seem to mate with the bottom.
-This is normal and will correct itself with time as the interior foam adjusts itself to your specific instrument fit.
+Some deeper cases can expand and flex in width on the bottom section when first used.
+This rarely happens and will correct itself with time as the interior foam and lid trim adjusts itself to your specific instrument fit.
 We also suggest to not overstuff your pick box.
 This can push up on the instrument neck and lid and cause an improper fit.

 The inside of my case smells.
 Why?

 The interior support foam and velvet lining of Calton Cases are secured using adhesives.
 A very small portion of these are solvent based and require some time before they have fully off-gassed.
 We require two 24-hr adhesive drying stages during our case production to allow for this dry and off-gas time.
 If your case has beenrequested “expedited” for production and/or shipment, then it is possible that your case needs a little more time to set.
 If you notice a glue or solvent odor, leave your case open as much as possible until it disappears.

 While a large portion of our clientele are touring artists, we do not offer artist deals at this time.

 The Calton Cases Warranty covers manufacturer defects.
 Calton will however make every effort to repair damaged cases; estimates available upon request.